Krishna6025/simon-says-joystick-/README.md

 # simon-says-joystick-
-In this project using audrino i have created a simple simon says game with a joystick as input
+In this project, using Arduino, I have created a simple Simon Says game with a joystick as the input.

-The coding part:
+The Coding Part:

-Using a random number generator funtion i light up 1 of 4 led at a time them input is taken through joystic and then i compare if the input is matching or not and give a green light if it is coorect or red for incorrect.To reset the game we use the switch in the joystick.
+Using a random number generator function, I light up one of four LEDs at a time.
+The input is taken through the joystick, and then I compare if the input matches or not.
+A green light is shown if it is correct, and a red light for incorrect.
+To reset the game, we use the switch on the joystick.

-The hardware:
+The Hardware:

-A standard Arduino Uno(ATmega328P) is used and knock off PS2 joystick are connected then for output 4 leds to represent the side at which the joystick has to point and 2 other leds one for correct input and other for incorrect. i will try to upload a pic of the connections.
+A standard Arduino Uno (ATmega328P) is used, along with a knock-off PS2 joystick.
+For output, four LEDs represent the direction in which the joystick has to point, and two other LEDs are used—one for correct input and another for incorrect input.
+I will try to upload a picture of the connections.

 Problems/Drawbacks:

-At the moment i can only take 1 input that too i have to be very fast,i don't know how to stop the loop till i give the input.
+At the moment, I can only take one input, and I have to be very fast.
+I don't know how to stop the loop until I give the input.